lrodero/cats-effect-tutorial/tutorial.md

 the protocol to use in its call to `serve`.

 And what about trying to develop different protocols!?
-We let to your imagination how to expand this quite simple server with cats effect lib.
+We let to your imagination how to expand this quite simple server with cats-effect lib.
 But first take a look to the next sections, it may give you more ideas ;)

 Warning: fibers are not threads!<a name="fibersarenotthreads"></a>